-13.4 Enabling or disabling options
+13.4 Enabling or disabling instrument software options

-The XPT801 allows new options to be installed without the instrument having to be sent to the manufacturer for upgrade.
-Contact the sales department for more information.
+The XPT801 allows the installation of new firmware options without the instrument having to be sent to the manufacturer for upgrade.
+Contact the sales department for more information on the options available for your instrument.